 - c.
 The non-glycerol extender is added to the neat semen prior to cooling.
-All semen must be held in contact with the non-glycerol extender for a minimum of two hours, while cooling to 5°C. Then the glycerol containing extender can be added.1 - d.
+All semen must be held in contact with the non-glycerol extender for a minimum of two hours, while cooling to 5°C. Then the glycerol containing extender can be added. - d.
 The glycerol fraction of extender may contain no more than 10 percent of the antibiotic concentration listed under Section 4.b. non-glycerol fraction of extender.
 This addition cannot be counted towards the final concentration of antibiotics listed in Section 4.b. - e.
 The glycerol fraction of extender should be added to the non-glycerol fraction of extender plus semen at a 1 to 1 ratio (Glycerol fraction volume = Non-glycerol volume + semen volume).

 f.
-The above procedures should yield the following final active concentration of GTLS /ml of frozen semen.1 g.
-Extender with antibiotics must be used the day of mixing with excesses discarded.
+The above procedures should yield the following final active concentration of GTLS /ml of frozen semen.